Drug Allergy Program - Drug Allergy Diagnosis and Treatment

 The Drug Allergy Program at Cincinnati Children’s diagnoses and treats drug allergies in children in the Greater Cincinnati area and in patients referred nationally.
-The program’s core clinical members are from the Division of Allergy and Immunology and led by Associate Professor, Kimberly A. Risma, MD, PhD.
+The program’s core clinical members are from the Division of Allergy and Immunology and led by Professor Kimberly A. Risma, MD, PhD.

 Any time a person takes a medicine, they can have a reaction.
 This can happen when taking a medicine by mouth or when getting a medicine through a shot or an IV.
 Sometimes the reaction is a side effect of the illness or medicine, and sometimes it can be an allergic reaction.
 Penicillin is a common antibiotic that is used to treat respiratory infections and strep throat.
 Many people may have had a rash when taking penicillin but are not allergic when tested (learn more about our Penicillin Allergy Testing Services).

 Some people may have a severe allergic reaction, known as anaphylaxis, after receiving a vaccine, anesthesia medications during surgery, antibiotics, chemotherapy agents or biologics for inflammatory disorders.
 Some people experience serum sickness-like reactions (SSLR), in which the body’s immune system mistakenly identifies a substance (commonly an injectable medicine) as harmful.

 For an appointment, call 513-636-6771 and ask for a drug allergy appointment at our Liberty Campus or Burnet Campus location.
 If you live in OH, KY or IN, you may request a telemedicine visit for consultation at the time of scheduling, and a follow-up visit will be planned for subsequent testing.
 Medical records may be faxed to 513-636-5835.